 The employment of civil engineers is expected to grow due to repairs that need to be made to water systems, bridges, dams and roads.
 The BLS published the median salary earned by civil engineers as $86,640 in May 2018; the income earned will vary, depending on the experience, education level, and location of the professional.

 Drafting professionals use their analytical skills and a variety of technological tools to make visual guidelines for building construction, creating the blueprints that instruct and guide construction crews and other workers.
 A certificate or associate's degree related to drafting is usually needed to work in this career.
 Coursework in math, engineering and architecture is important.

 According to the BLS, the advancement of technology and the computer programs used by drafters has influenced the growth of the field, resulting in a projected decline of job opportunities.
 This will lead to a lot of competition for graduates.
-The median annual salary for drafters was $50,710 as of May 2015.
+The median annual salary for architectural and civil drafters was $54,920 as of May 2018.